claceio/docs/content/docs/App/Templates/index.md

 summary: "HTML templates functions, static file handling and customizations"
 ---

 Clace uses [Go HTML templates](https://pkg.go.dev/html/template@go1.21.2) for returning data to the client.
 See [here](https://pkg.go.dev/text/template@go1.21.2) for an overview of the template syntax.
+[Hugo docs](https://gohugo.io/templates/introduction/) are a good source for overview of using go templates.

 The [Sprig template library functions](http://masterminds.github.io/sprig/) are included automatically.
 Two functions from Sprig which are excluded for security considerations are `env` and `expandenv`.